 Classical computers have been using co-processors to perform specialized tasks for a long time.
 Graphical processing units, or GPUs, are used to offload graphics rendering.
 Tensor processing units, or TPUs, are used to offload machine learning.
 Data processing units, or DPUs, are used to offload networking tasks.
 These GPUs, TPUs, and DPUs do not replace the general-purpose CPUs; instead, they augment CPUs by off-loading very specific, specialized tasks.

 Similarly, quantum processing units, or QPUs, will not replace classical computers.
 Just like GPUs, TPUs, and DPUs, quantum processing units will be used to offload very specific tasks that quantum computers are particularly suited for.
 This includes things like drug design, material design, optimization, simulation, and cryptanalysis.
-Although quantum computers are much better at certain tasks than classical computers, there are plenty of tasks quantum computers are just not suited for.
+Although quantum computers are much better at certain tasks than classical computers, there are plenty of tasks quantum computers are not well suited for.
 No one would dream of using a quantum computer to edit an Excel spreadsheet or play a video game.
 Hence, quantum computers will never fully replace classical computers.

 Combining a quantum network with a classical network